ruby-rice/rice/README.md

 Because the second case is the most common use case (a pointer to the first character of a C string), Rice provides a default conversion that treats a `char *` as a C string.
-But suppose the above function takes a pointer to a char instead?
+But suppose the above function actually expects to receive a pointer to a single char instead?

 If we write this: